sstaub/Ticker/README.md

 # Arduino Ticker Library v4.x.x
-**Advice: for use with ESP boards and mbed based Arduino boards like Arduino Nano RP2040 Connect and Raspberry Pi Pico (using the official Arduino core) the TickTwo library [https://github.com/sstaub/TickTwo](https://github.com/sstaub/TickTwo) is recommanded**
+**Advice: for use with ESP boards and mbed based Arduino boards like Arduino Nano RP2040 Connect and Raspberry Pi Pico (using the official Arduino core) the TickTwo library [https://github.com/sstaub/TickTwo](https://github.com/sstaub/TickTwo) is recommanded avoiding name conflicts.**

 The **Arduino Ticker Library** allows you to create easily Ticker callbacks, which can call a function in a predetermined interval.
 You can change the number of repeats of the callbacks, if repeats is 0 the ticker runs in endless mode.
 Works like a "thread", where a secondary function will run when necessary.
 The library use no interupts of the hardware timers and works with the **micros() / millis()** function.
 You are not (really) limited in the number of Tickers.